CIS Controls Framework (Center for Internet Security)

 It might surprise you that in 2008 the very first version of the framework was known as the Consensus Audit Guidelines.
 Many other names and acronyms describe the framework.
 You may have heard of it as the CIS Critical Security Controls (CSC), the SANS Top 20, and more.
 More important is that the CIS CSC is used by over 30 percent of organizations today.

 The CIS CSC Framework defines five critical areas to build a robust cybersecurity defensive posture.
 The first area is based upon the experience of using information from actual attacks.
 By better understanding how the cyberattacks compromised the targeted systems, cyber defenders will benefit from these critical learnings and be better able to design and deploy a comprehensive and highly effective defense.
-The second area is about prioritizing security controls necessary to provide the best risk reduction against the threats likely in your environment.
+The second area is about prioritizing the critical security control necessary to provide the best risk reduction against the threats likely in your environment.
 The third area is about metrics.
 Standard metrics allow the entire cyber defense team to understand how security measures should perform.
 CIS CSC also brings visibility to the importance of continuous measurement and mitigation.
 You need to understand the relative performance of your security controls and then adjust your plans accordingly.
 Finally, the rapid speed of response and future growth and scale won’t be achievable without automation.

 All in all, the CIS CSC includes 20 critical security controls.
 You will find that each of these security controls, in turn, consists of various sub-controls.
 All of these together support the five crucial areas defined above.
 The broad set of capabilities offered by the CIS CSC provides your cyber defense team with one of the best practices available to identify, meet, and defeat dangerous cyber attackers and their tools.